rapidsai/gputreeshap/README.md

 ## Using GPUTreeShap
 GPUTreeShap is integrated with XGBoost 1.3 onwards, [see here for details](https://xgboost.readthedocs.io/en/latest/gpu/index.html#gpu-accelerated-shap-values) and [here for a demo notebook](https://github.com/dmlc/xgboost/blob/master/demo/gpu_acceleration/shap.ipynb).

-Integration with the python shap package is a work in progress, and is expected to support a wider range of models such as LightGBM, Catboost, and sklearn random forests.
+GPUTreeShap is integrated with the [python shap package](https://shap.readthedocs.io/en/latest/generated/shap.explainers.GPUTree.html#shap.explainers.GPUTree).

+GPUTreeShap is integrated with the [cuml project](https://github.com/rapidsai/cuml).

 For usage in C++, see the example directory.